 [CP, IR] This course surveys some of the principal themes in the political economy of lower-income countries.
 Questions will cover a broad terrain.
 What are the key characteristics of poor economies?
 Why did these countries fail to catch up economically with the West in the 20th century?
 Who are the key political actors?
 What are their beliefs, ideologies and motivations?
 What are their political constraints, locally, nationally and globally?
 We will review definitions of development, explanations for the wealth and poverty of nations, the role of ideas, positive and dysfunctional links between the state and business groups, the role of non-state actors, the causes and consequences of poverty, inequality, disease and corruption, the impact of financial globalization and trade opening, the role of the IMF and the World Bank, and the arguments of anti-developmentalists.
 We will look at the connection between regime type and development.
 (Are democracies at a disadvantage in promoting development?)
 We will also devote a couple of weeks to education in developing countries.
 We know education is a human good, but is it also an economic good?
 Does education stimulate economic growth?
 What are the obstacles to education expansion?
 We will not focus on a given region, but rather on themes.
 Familiarity with the politics or economics of some developing country is helpful but not necessary.

 Limited to 25 students.
 Spring semester.
-Professor Corrales.2014-15: Not offered
+Professor Corrales.2017-18: Offered in Spring 2018

 [LP, AP] This course will focus on the questions arising from the relations of the three main institutions that define the structure of the national government under the Constitution.
 We will begin, at all times, with cases, but the cases will draw us back to the “first principles” of constitutional government, and to the logic that was built into the American Constitution.
 The topics will include: the standing of the President and Congress as interpreters of the Constitution; the authority of the Congress to counter the judgments--and alter the jurisdiction--of the federal courts on matters such as abortion and busing; the logic of “rights” and the regulation of “speech” (including such “symbolic expression” as the burning of crosses); and the original warning of the Federalists about the effect of the Bill of Rights in narrowing the range of our rights.